MShumaker24/GVSU-CIS350-TeamRetro/docs/software_requirements_specification_final.md

 # Overview

-<Describe the purpose of this document in 1 paragraph of less … hint: it is
+The purpose of this document is to clearly define the software requirements for our team project.
-your SRS>
+All features should be listed and the requirements will describe how each feature will function.
+Links to source code and artifacts will also be provided.

 # Software Requirements